nttbdrk25/ImageNetPlaces365/README.md

 # ImageNetPlaces365 (Rescaling large datasets)
-Abstract: The fact that several categories in a large dataset are not difficult to be recognized by deep neural networks, eliminating them for a challenging tiny set will assist that the early proposals of networks can take a quick trial of verification.
+{\bf Abstract:} The fact that several categories in a large dataset are not difficult to be recognized by deep neural networks, eliminating them for a challenging tiny set will assist that the early proposals of networks can take a quick trial of verification.
 To this end, we propose an efficient rescaling method based on the validation outcomes of a pre-trained model.